9 Types of Inclusions in Quartz

 Perfectly formed crystals are called euhedral, with eu meaning “good” or “ideal.”

 A euhedral crystal is one that is bounded by regular, well-developed faces.
 With quartz, there are six faces, making it a hexagonal crystal.
 Pure quartz, often referred to as rock crystal, is colorless and transparent.
 It looks much like ice.
-Indeed, ancient Greeks believed it to be ice that never melts because gods crafted it deep within Earth.
+Indeed, ancient Greeks believed it to be ice that never melts because gods crafted it deep within the Earth.
 The Greek word krystallos means “ice.”

 Quartz often is divided into crystalline, or large visible crystals, and cryptocrystalline, which includes agate and jasper with fibrous aggregates of microscopic crystals.
 This article focuses on larger, crystalline varieties of quartz.